 Annuities

 If you have a defined contribution pension, you'll have to decide what to do with it when you retire.
 One option is to buy an annuity with some or all of your pension pot.
-An annuity pays a regular income for a set period or for life.
+An annuity pays a regular guaranteed income for a set period or for life.
 What you’ll get depends on a number of factors, including:

 - your age and gender